ncbroberg/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD candidate in Economics at the European University Institute (EUI), working under the supervision of Andrea Ichino and Andrea Mattozzi.
+Hello!

-I am also a Research Associate at the Migration Policy Centre within the Robert Schuman Centre at the EUI.
+I am a Research Associate at the Migration Policy Centre within the Robert Schuman Centre at the European University Institute.
+I obtained my PhD in Economics from the EUI in May 2022, where I was working under the supervision of Andrea Ichino and Andrea Mattozzi.

 My research interests include political economy, migration, and public economics.
 You can find my CV [here.](uploads/CV.pdf)